Demographics of

 We would like to thank the University of Leicester for funding the 2020 Space Census, and the Space Growth Partnership, UK Space Agency, and UK Space for providing resources and support for this research.

 We would also like to thank those people and organisations who helped promote the Space Census, particularly the Satellite Applications Catapult, Space Universities Network (SUN), Royal Astronomical Society (RAS), the Space Academic Network (SPAN), SPRINT, SSPI UK, the British Association of Remote Sensing Companies (BARSC), the IET Satellite group, the British Interplanetary Society (BIS), Europlanet, the Space Generation Advisory Council (SGAC), GVF, World Space Week, and Space Park Leicester.
-We are also grateful to UKSEDS to for sharing their data on young people in the space sector.
+We are also grateful to UKSEDS for sharing their data on young people in the space sector.

 A special thank you goes to Craig Brown and Kathie Bowden for their support in making the Space Census a reality, to our stalwart friends Rob Garner, Áine O’Brien, James Telfer, Portia Bowman, and Henry Lau for their advice, ideas, and typo-spotting eyes, and to our advisors Ed Chester, Julia Hunter-Anderson, and Sheila Kanani for their continued support of our work.